sungsoo-ahn/2025/_posts/2025-04-28-visualprop.md

 common objects ($-0.69$) and shape bias on novel objects ($-0.41$).
 Given that hard caricature recognition is the highest correlated metric, we plot configural sensitivity against hard caricature recognition in Figure 10.
-We observe that the relative performance of current models is very weak.
-Only SWSL, CLIP, Swag and DinoV2 are significantly more sensitive than a BagNet-9, a model that can not show configural sensitivity by design.
+We observe that the performance of current models is very weak, barely lower than $0$.
+Only Large-scale weakly supervised models are significantly more sensitive than a BagNet-9, a model that can not show configural sensitivity by design.
 All models are less sensitive than the estimated adults.
 We conclude that shape-biased models likely rely on local shape cues instead of the global arrangement of parts.